eaglesky/system-design/crawler.md

 	- Thread number limitation
 		+ TCP/IP limitation on number of threads
 	- Network bottleneck for single machine
-* Each thread gets a uncrawled url from the shared queue and throw it if it is already crawed, or continue crawing it if otherwise , store its content to the db and the sub-urls back to the queue.
-May need a shared hash set that stores uncrawed urls.
-The queue needs to be synchronized -- the queue is locked when any thread is reading from or writing to it(better way?)
+* Each thread gets a uncrawled url from the shared queue and craw it, store its content to the db, dedupe according to the shared url_seen_map and add the sub-urls back to the queue(and the map too).
+The queue and map need to be synchronized -- the queue is locked when any thread is reading from or writing to it(better way?)
 * Jave implementation?

 ### Distributed implementation